An efficient Deep Spatio-Temporal Context Aware decision Network (DST-CAN) for Predictive Manoeuvre Planning: Abstract

 \section{Abstract}

-To ensure the safety and efficiency of its maneuvers, an Autonomous Vehicle (AV) should anticipate the future intentions of surrounding vehicles using its sensor information.
+The safety and efficiency of an Autonomous Vehicle (AV) manoeuvre planning heavily depend on the future trajectories of surrounding vehicles.
 If an AV can predict its surrounding vehicles' future trajectories, it can make safe and efficient manoeuvre decisions.
-In this paper, we present such a Deep Spatio-Temporal Context-Aware decision Network (DST-CAN) model for predictive manoeuvre planning of AVs.
-A memory neuron network is used to predict future trajectories of its surrounding vehicles.
-The driving environment's spatio-temporal information (past, present, and predicted future trajectories) are embedded into a context-aware grid.
-The proposed DST-CAN model employs these context-aware grids as inputs to a convolutional neural network to understand the spatial relationships between the vehicles and determine a safe and efficient manoeuvre decision.
-The DST-CAN model also uses information of human driving behavior on a highway.
-Performance evaluation of DST-CAN has been carried out using two publicly available NGSIM US-101 and I-80 datasets.
-Also, rule-based ground truth decisions have been compared with those generated by DST-CAN.
-The results clearly show that DST-CAN can make much better decisions with 3-sec of predicted trajectories of neighboring vehicles compared to currently existing methods that do not use this prediction.
+In this paper, we present a Deep Spatio-Temporal Context-Aware decision Network (DST-CAN) for predictive manoeuvre decisions for AVs on highways.
+DST-CAN has two main components, namely spatio-temporal context-aware map generator and predictive manoeuvre decisions engine.
+DST-CAN employ a memory neuron network to predict the future trajectories of its surrounding vehicles.
+Using look-ahead prediction and past actual trajectories, a spatio-temporal context-aware probability occupancy map is generated.
+These context-aware maps as input to a decision engine generate a safe and efficient manoeuvre decision.
+Here, CNN helps extract feature space, and two fully connected network generates longitudinal and lateral manoeuvre decisions.
+Performance evaluation of DST-CAN has been carried out using two publicly available NGSIM US-101 and I-80 highway datasets.
+A traffic rule is defined to generate ground truths for these datasets in addition to human decisions.
+Two DST-CAN models are trained using imitation learning with human driving decisions from actual traffic data and rule-based ground truth decisions.
+The performances of the DST-CAN models are compared with the state-of-the-art Convolutional Social-LSTM (CS-LSTM) models for manoeuvre prediction.
+The results clearly indicate that the context-aware maps help DST-CAN to predict the decision accurately over CS-LSTM.
+Further, an ablation study has been carried out to understand the effect of prediction horizons of performance and a robustness study to understand the near collision scenarios over actual traffic observations.
+The context-aware map with a $3$ second prediction horizon is most suitable and robust against near collision.